ZeelixInc/sumboard.github.io/data-sources/index.md

 - Database name

 :::info
 All credentials are encrypted using industry-standard encryption protocols both in transit and at rest.
-This means your creadentials are securely stored, preventing unauthorized access.
+This means your credentials are securely stored, preventing unauthorized access.
 :::